-HCBPS Position on Promotion and/or Tenure: 3
+Position on Promotion and/or Tenure 2

 Overview of Minimum Criteria to be Considered for Promotion and/or Tenure 3

-Teaching 4
+reaching 3

-Scholarship 6
+Scholarship 5

-Service 8
+Service 7

-Appendix I: Evaluation of Effective Teaching 12
+Appendix 1: Evaluation of Effective Teaching 11

-Appendix II: Additional Documentation of Teaching Effectiveness 13
+Appendix 2: Additional Documentation of Teaching Effectiveness 12

-Harmon College of Business & Professional Studies Promotion and Tenure Guidelines
+Harmon College of Business and Professional Studies Position on Promotion and/or Tenure

-This document articulates the expectations that Harmon College of Business & Professional Studies (HCBPS) faculty must meet or exceed in order to be eligible for consideration for promotion and/or tenure.
+This document articulates the expectations that Harmon College of Business and Professional Studies (HCBPS) faculty members must meet or exceed in order to be eligible for consideration for promotion and/or tenure.
 It shall be the responsibility of candidates to explicitly address in their applications how they believe they have met or exceeded these expectations.
 In no way should these be construed as thresholds that, once reached, entitle candidates to positive recommendations and/or successful outcomes.
-While we are making every effort to outline as clearly as possible the criteria that will be used for decision-making, it is recognized within the college that promotion and tenure decisions are not only quantitative, but also qualitative in nature.
-For example, while extremely important in such decisions, collegiality/professionalism is difficult to quantify.
+While every effort is made in this document to outline as clearly as possible the criteria that will be used for decision-making, it is recognized within the college that promotion and tenure decisions are not only quantitative, but also qualitative in nature.
+For example, while extremely important in such decisions, Professionalism is difficult to quantify.
 However, this does not lessen its impact on such decisions.

-While the Faculty Guide treats promotion and tenure separately, it is the intent of HCBPS to (where applicable) treat them as joined.
-HCBPS Promotion and Tenure Guidelines are more stringent in some respects than minimum requirements stated in the Faculty Guide.
-The Faculty Guide should be consulted for any promotion and/or tenure procedure or matter not covered in the present document.
-Departments, with the approval of the HCBPS Dean, may establish requirements that are more stringent than those contained herein for the College.
-Credentials and terminal degree requirements are established by the faculty member's department, and approved by the Dean and Provost.
+While the UCM Policies and Procedures treats promotion and tenure separately, it is the intent of HCBPS to (where applicable) treat them as joined.
+HCBPS Promotion and Tenure Guidelines are more stringent in some respects than minimum requirements stated in the UCM Promotion and Tenure Policies.
+The UCM Promotion and Tenure Policies should be consulted for any promotion and/or tenure procedure or matter not covered in the present document.
+Schools/Divisions, with the approval of the HCBPS Dean, may establish requirements that are more stringent than those contained herein for the College.
+Credentials and terminal degree requirements are established by the faculty member's school/division, and approved by the Dean and Provost.